James Griffith

-Education
+Early life and career

-Griffith attended Santa Monica High School, where he was a classmate with Glenn Ford.
-Both were active in school drama productions.
-He later graduated from UCLA with a degree in music.
+Born in Los Angeles, California and raised in San Pedro, Griffith was the eldest of two born to Albert James Griffith and Ruth Elizabeth Jeffrey.
+They later moved to Balboa, where he attended Newport Beach Grammar School.
+Following his parents' divorce in 1931, Griffith lived in Santa Monica with his mother, sister and grandmother, attending Huntington Beach High School and, later, Santa Monica High School, where he befriended a young Glenn Ford.
+Although his extracurricular activity at Santa Monica High appears to have been primarily musical (he played clarinet), Griffith's devotion to the theater outside of school hours, as reported by the San Luis Obispo Tribune, mirrored that of Ford.

-Career
+During that time he and his boyhood friend, Gwyllyn Ford, went around town trying out for all the plays.
+On occasion they spread their territory beyond Santa Monica and would hitchhike over to Pasadena and audition at the Pasadena Playhouse.
+By the time he was 17, Mr. Griffith had acted in 70 plays and graduated from high school.

-Born in Los Angeles, Griffith aspired to be a musician rather than an actor.
-Instead after graduating from University of California, Los Angeles, he managed to find work in little theatres around Los Angeles, where the budding musician eased into a dual career of acting.
+After graduating from University of California, Los Angeles, he managed to find work in little theatres around Los Angeles, where the budding musician eased into a dual career of acting.
 He found success in the production They Can't Get You Down in 1939, but put his career on hold during World War II to serve with the United States Marine Corps.
 Following the war, Griffith switched from the stage to films when he appeared in the 1948 film noir picture Blonde Ice.
 From then on, he enjoyed a lengthy career of supporting and bit roles (sometimes uncredited) in westerns and detective films.